-A student who wishes to be excused during the school day must show written parental permission and must sign out at the upper school office.
-If a student returns to school, the student must sign back into the building.
+A student who wishes to be excused during the school day must show written parental permission and must sign out at the associate director's office.
+If a student returns to school, she or he must sign back into the building.